 In medical school, students are taught about pathology and histology.
 The lens is pathology, disease, and what drugs can do, not to cure, but to temporarily alleviate pain and suffering.

-Doctors get most of their education from very pretty or handsome pharmaceutical salespeople who come by the office with catered lunches, lots of samples, and sometimes tickets to the hottest shows on Broadway.
-And more.
-Of course, you think I’m kidding, and I wish that I were.
-Not only is this widely documented, but I am good friends with a photographer who was hired to go on golf vacations with doctors paid for by Big Pharma to photograph the “conferences.”
+After medical school, doctors get most of their education from very pretty or handsome pharmaceutical salespeople who come by the office with catered lunches, lots of samples, and sometimes tickets to the hottest shows on Broadway.

-They are not exposed to traditional methods of Chinese or Vedic medicine, even though these have been predominant medicines for millions of people throughout Asia.
-They weren’t exposed to traditional European herbalism, homeopathy, naturopathy, or chiropractic, even those which were the predominant medicines of Europe and the U.S. until, well, “the change,” when medicine was “bought.”
+They are not exposed to long-standing, traditional methods of Chinese or Vedic medicine, even though these have been predominant medicines for millions of people throughout Asia for thousands of years.
+They don’t get exposed to traditional European herbalism, homeopathy, naturopathy, or chiropractic, even those which were the predominant medicines of Europe and the U.S. until, well, “the change,” when medicine was “bought.”

-These are concepts that had virtually no place in medical school for most, if not all, of the 20th and now 21st centuries.
+These are concepts that have no place in medical school for most, if not all, of the 20th and now 21st centuries.
 There is no exposure to integrative or complementary medicine at all.
-Rather, they were regarded as non-scientific quackery.
+Rather, these were framed as non-scientific quackery despite their true effectiveness for centuries.

-The medical industry has attempted to co-opt the term “wellness.”
-Anyone who knows anything about it knows that the hospital and medical complex wholly misuses this word—it is a feeble attempt to appear interested in a person’s wellness, but what they are really interested in is getting someone on a steady diet of medication.
+The medical industrial complex has attempted to co-opt the term “wellness.”
+Anyone who knows anything about it knows that the hospital and the medical complex misuses this word—it is a feeble attempt to appear interested in a person’s wellness, but what they are really interested in is getting someone on a steady diet of medication, not infrequently for life.

-Remember that iatrogenic illness5 is the 3rd leading cause of death in the U.S. That should be alarming.
+Iatrogenic illness is the 3rd leading cause of death in the U.S. The world should be alarmed.
 It should not be sugar-coated.
-It is fascinating how and who we pardon in our society for heinous crimes and whom we prosecute—it is its own worthy study that many have conducted with disturbing results.
+It is fascinating how and who we pardon in our society for heinous crimes and who we don’t—it is its own worthy study that many have conducted with disturbing results.
+It is so obviously a two-tiered system of justice or as many say system of “injustice”.

 Information & studies on natural and traditional healing approaches abound!

-Just a quirk of the trade, I guess.
-Doctors tend to be smart because there’s a lot of science to learn and lots of information to memorize.
-The training is rigorous, but what exactly is its basis—is it to truly heal, which etymologically means “make whole,” or is it to sell more meds and surgeries?
+Medical training is rigorous, but what exactly is its basis—is it to truly heal, which etymologically means “make whole,” or is it to sell more meds and surgeries?
+Is it to bend scientific findings toward economic ends?
+We see that this is too often the case. İt has earned the name “corporatized science”.

 Is it healing-based as per the Hippocratic Oath, or has it become profit-based, skewing medical decisions in the direction of favoring costly lab tests, medications, and procedures that may not be necessary or the best choice for a patient's best health outcome?
 To be a doctor, according to its etymological Latin origins, meant to teach, to educate others.
 But that’s not what doctors are taught.
 How are they going to teach us what they themselves don’t know?

-They are taught about diagnosing and treating pathology.
+As said, doctors are taught about diagnosing and treating pathology.
 That’s it.
 What are they going to do in our 10 minutes with them, give us a class in pathology?
 The medical profession has become a corporate-owned industry.
-It is no longer what it has been for hundreds and thousands of years.
-It has stood on its head in service to money, with the patient’s health being deprioritized and jeopardized.
-Of course there are many exceptions to this, but the exception should be the rule.
+It is no longer what it has been for hundreds and thousands of years truly helping, healing people.

 There are two profoundly sad aspects to what has emerged as 21st-century medicine.
 The first is that people who choose to be doctors because they feel called to serve humanity in this way, a beautiful, most often heartfelt calling, are virtually forced to conform to policies and protocols which often have little to do with caring for a patient but have most everything to do with maximizing returns by running numerous tests and performing numerous procedures which may or may not be relevant to the case at hand.